kvarada/non-NA_Resources/README.md

-# NAN-Resources
+# Resources for non-nominal-antecedent anaphora
-Resources for non-nominal-antecedent anaphora
+This repository contains a list of available resources for non-nominal-antecedent anaphora (NAN).
-This repository contains a list of available resources for non-nominal-antecedent anaphora (NAN)
+For each work there is a separate directory.
+We put all available information (e.g., data, guidelines, documentation) related to the resource in that directory.